SidraEffendi/Robogames/README.md

 # Robogames
-Dashboard for capturing robots efficiently using data visualisation
+Dashboard for capturing robots efficiently using data visualisation.

+# Description
+The desire is to capture robots with high popularity and strength.
+Each robot has a unique identifier number which is generated on a provided criteria.
+The robots are also related to each other which allows us to guess their unique identifier correctly.
+So, if you guess the unique identifier for the robot correcly or within a close range, the robot is acquired.

 **Visualisation sketch:**